Connecting to your server

 Open a terminal and run:

-ssh ubuntu@YOUR_SERVER_IP
+ssh USERNAME@YOUR_SERVER_IP

 Replace YOUR_SERVER_IP with your server's actual IP address.
 The first time you connect, you'll see a message about the server's fingerprint â type yes to continue.